lauraikon/IKON-documentation/theory/ikon-language.md

 ### People and Jobs

 - Genderless and non-cultural human figures are gray (full, half body, or only hands).
-- Profession is indicated by adding a qualifying element to the gray person.
+- Profession is indicated with a correlative icon by adding a qualifying element to the gray person.

+### Pronouns
-- Personal pronouns are represented with people.
+Personal pronouns are represented with people.
 Includes traditional pronouns plus inclusive “we” (me + you + possibly someone else) and exclusive “we” (me + someone else but not you).
 Pronouns use gray borders.

 ### Family

+The family relationships include gender-specific as well as gender-neutral members.
-- Family members are gender-specific or neutral, coded via hairstyle, symbols, and color (blue/pink).
+The gender of the members is coded through hairstyle, symbols, and colour (blue and pink).
+The member the icon refers to is coloured.
+An indicative arrow indicates the perspective of the relationship.
+Example: from mother to son is mother; from son to mother is son.
-- The referenced member is colored; an indicative arrow shows the perspective.
+The referenced member is colored and an indicative arrow shows the perspective.
 Example: from mother to son → *mother*; from son to mother → *son*.

 ---